LairdCP/BL652-Applications/ATinterface/$$README$$.txt

 --------
-Feb 2020
+Jun 2020
 --------

-This folder contains smartBASIC applications that when loaded in a BL65x (BL652 or BL654 series) module will expose an AT interface, that will allow AT commands to be sent over the uart interface (@ 115200,N,8,1) to make it do various BLE, NFC or GPIO actions.
+This folder contains smartBASIC applications that when loaded in a BL65x (BL652, BL653 or BL654 series) module will expose an AT interface, that will allow AT commands to be sent over the uart interface (@ 115200,N,8,1) to make it do various BLE, NFC or GPIO actions.

 The main functionality is being able to create a virtual serial port profile connection, over BLE, that will allow data to be exchanged with a peer as